 Greenleaf Communities’ mission is to advance applied research for a healthy and sustainable world.

-Protecting water quality and quantity both in the urban and rural/agricultural landscapes by influencing water management and water conservation practices.
+Our water work focuses on protecting water quality and quantity both in the urban and rural/agricultural landscapes by influencing coordinated regional water management and water conservation practices, and by engaging innovative technologies, industry and research centers.